 Most of south/southwest Wisconsin's bedrock is sedimentary rock, consisting of sandstone and shale or limestone.
 Mineral resources are divided into two categories, metallic and non-metallic resources.
 Metallic resources in the region include lead and zinc.
 Historically, there was a great deal of lead and zinc mining in Lafayette County.
-In particular, in Elk Grove, there is evidence of mining in Sections 7, 18, 15 and 16.
-Refer to Map 3.2.7B for historic mines in your jurisdiction.
+Refer to Map 3.2.7 for historic mines in your jurisdiction.
+Lamont experienced mining its that industry's heyday and old shaft and sink holes still remain in the Town.